NetX-lab/Yala/README.md

 ## Usage
 - Offline profiling/training:

-    To train Tomur, you need to collect training data that contains the following content in each data entry:
+    To train Yala, you need to collect training data that contains the following content in each data entry:
     - performance counters
     - traffic attributes
     - NF throughput

     We provide example training sets of FlowMonitor in `/profile/flowmon` for reference.
-To train Tomur using example training set, run following command:
+To train Yala using example training set, run following command:
     ```terminal
     cd model
     python3 train.py